 So, basically everyone at some point.
 Good times.

 There’s a fine line here.
 I don’t want to scare you because even if this develops, it usually doesn’t escalate into anything severe, but I do want to impress the importance of keeping an eye out for these things and taking this condition seriously.

-Thankfully both Gala and her daughter escaped unharmed but it just goes to show that you don’t have to feel really sick to be really sick.
+Thankfully both she and her daughter escaped unharmed but it just goes to show that you don’t have to feel really sick to be really sick.